antangelo/xdvdfs/xdvdfs-cli/README.md

-  info      Print information about image metadata unpack    Unpack an entire image to a directory pack      Pack an image from a given directory or source ISO image help      Print this message or the help of the given subcommand(s)
+  info      Print information about image metadata unpack    Unpack an entire image to a directory pack      Pack an image from a given directory or source ISO image compress  Pack and compress an image from a given directory or source ISO image help      Print this message or the help of the given subcommand(s)
 ```